JasonMarkol/Trickle-Down-Mindset--Book-Note/Alpha Male Strategies - AMS/Deniz Sasal/How To Pass a Job Interview - Interview Preparation MasterClass .md

 - You beat them with your expertise,and confuse the heck out of them with terminologies,methodologies.that they won't even know that exist .

+- Unless you screw up in other areas ,she's not going to be able to take that risk of failing an expert.
+A hiring manager can fail an expert .But HR can't take that risk .

+- Of course as long as you don't screw up in other areas.